AnwarNaseem/Weather-Forecast-Report-in-Power-BI/README.md

 # Weather Forecast Report in Power BI

-This project involved creating an interactive Power BI dashboard to visualize key weather metrics, including temperature, precipitation, and wind speed.
+This project involved creating an interactive Power BI dashboard to visualize key weather metrics such as temperature, precipitation, and wind speed.

-DATA:
+**Data Retrieval Process:**
-1. Retrieved live data from Weather Data Query Page :: https://www.visualcrossing.com/weather/weather-data-services
+Source: Live weather data was retrieved using the Weather Data Query Page from Visual Crossing.
-2. Construct the Weather API query or download weather data using this page.
-To import live weather data into Power BI we need to copy the Weather API query.

-Steps to make the data ready for the Weather API:
+**Weather API Query:**
-1. Create a free account on the Weather Data Query Page like other platforms.
+1. Create a free account on the platform.
-2. Switch to the API view to generate the query URL.
-Using a query URL will allow us to directly import our live weather forecast data into Power BI.
+2. Switch to the API view to generate a query URL for live weather data.
-3. Choose the weather forecast data for July 2024 to Jan 2025 for India.
+3. Select weather forecast data for July 2024 to January 2025 for India.
+4. Ensure the query URL includes your API key by logging in.
+Adjust the format to CSV in the drop-down menu and copy the URL.
-4. This query will allow Power BI to fetch live data and refresh the data so that our forecast data is always current.
-Make sure you are logged into your account at this point so that ‘YOUR_API_KEY’ is replaced with your API key.
+5. This URL enables Power BI to fetch and refresh live weather forecast data automatically.
-5. To switch to CSV format, change the format drop-down box.
-Finally, copy this URL into your clipboard.

-After the weather data is retrieved, Follow the steps below for getting started with Microsoft Power BI :
+**Steps to Load Data in Power BI:**
-1. Open Power BI and click on the "Get Data" button in the ribbon at the top of the screen.
-This will open the "Get Data" dialog box.
+1. Open Power BI and click "Get Data" in the ribbon.
-2. In the "Get Data" dialog box, we need to use a web data source to use weather data.
-Select "Web" from the list of data sources and click "Connect".
+2. Select "Web" as the data source and click "Connect".
-3. In the "Web" dialog box, enter the URL of the weather data API from above.
-Once you have entered the URL for the weather API.
+3. Paste the Weather API URL into the dialog box and click "OK".
-4. Click "OK" to connect to the data.
-Power BI will import the data from the API.
+4. Power BI will import data from the API for analysis.

-Tools and Technologies:
+**Tools and Technologies:**

-• Power BI for building interactive dashboards and visualizing data
+Power BI: For building interactive dashboards and data visualization.

-• DAX for performing advanced data analysis and calculations
+DAX: For advanced data analysis and calculations.

 Key Features:

-• Visualizations of weather data such as temperature, precipitation, and wind speed.
+Interactive visualizations of weather data, including temperature, precipitation, and wind speed.

 Outcome:

-The dashboard provided valuable insights into weather trends, facilitating improved decision-making and

-enhancing user engagement through interactive data exploration.
+The dashboard provided actionable insights into weather trends, enhancing decision-making and improving user engagement through interactive exploration of weather data.